Therapist in Muizenberg

 Welcome to the professional website of dr. Wilna van der Walt, registered medical doctor practicing in the field of psychotherapy in Muizenberg.
 She has a special interest in creative work in service of inner development.

-Growing is a slow process.
-Inner growth may enable one to outgrow and rise above a difficult life situation.
-A very large tree may grow from a very small seed.
-The seed has to break open and grow towards the light, the higher values.
-Breaking open is painful, but necessary; without it there will be no growth.
-The tree roots us.
+Breaking open is always painful, even traumatic, but necessary, for without it there will be no growth.
+Our lives are like trees.
+It roots us.
 The roots stretch away into the darkness of the earth, into the shadows.
 The tree may draw water from deep beneath the earth, from the well-springs of life, if the roots reach deep enough.
 The Swiss psychiatrist, dr. CG Jung, found that the unconscious part of the personality offers practical advice to the conscious personality, and that self-understanding leads to a full and productive life.
 He said:

 About creativity in psychotherapy

-Creative work may also take on the role of a mirror; it can be an invaluable supportive tool in this process of inner growth, and it is known to assist the therapeutic process.
-The images that appear spontaneously in creative work may assist our work together.
+Creative work may also take on the role of a mirror; it can be an invaluable supportive tool and is known to assist the therapeutic process.
 I offer regular workshops about my approach to creative inner work.
 The workshop is also available as an individual short course.
-In addition, I facilitate a café, an online creative workspace.